Pewter: Types

-In antiquity pewter was tin alloyed with lead and sometimes copper.
-Older pewters with higher lead content are heavier, tarnish faster, and oxidation has a darker, silver-gray color.
-Pewters containing lead are no longer used in items that will come in contact with the human body (such as cups, plates, or jewelry) due to the toxicity of lead.
+In antiquity, pewter was tin alloyed with lead and sometimes also copper.
+Older pewters with higher lead content are heavier, tarnish faster, and their oxidation has a darker, silver-gray color.
+Pewters containing lead are no longer used in items that will come in contact with the human body (such as cups, plates, or jewelry), due to the toxicity of lead.
 Modern pewters are available that are completely free of lead, although many pewters containing lead are still being produced for other purposes.

 A typical European casting alloy contains 94% tin, 1% copper and 5% antimony.
 A European pewter sheet would contain 92% tin, 2% copper, and 6% antimony.
 Asian pewter, produced mostly in Malaysia, Singapore, and Thailand, contains a higher percentage of tin, usually 97.5% tin, 1% copper, and 1.5% antimony.
 This makes the alloy slightly softer.

-So-called Mexican pewter is any of various alloys of aluminium used for decorative items.
+The term Mexican pewter is used for any of various alloys of aluminium that are used for decorative items.

 Pewter is also used to imitate platinum in costume jewelry.

 Properties

-Since pewter is soft at room temperature, a pewter bell does not ring clearly.
-Cooling it in liquid nitrogen hardens it and enables it to ring, while also making it more brittle.
+Pewter, being a softer material, can be manipulated in various ways such as being cast, hammered, turned, spun and engraved.

-Since pewter is a softer material it can be manipulated in various ways such as being cast, hammered, lathed, and engraved.
+Given that pewter is soft at room temperature, a pewter bell does not ring clearly.
+Cooling it in liquid nitrogen hardens it and enables it to ring, but also makes it more brittle.